MengjinYan/elixir/index.md

 #### Evaluation

-To evaluate our implemetation, we will do a evaluation of the performance of several applications running on our scheduler and that in the original Scanner scheduler.
+To evaluate Elixir, we will do a evaluation of the performance of several applications running on our scheduler and that in the original Scanner scheduler.
 We will provide graphs and charts for the speedup results.

 If we are ahead of schedule, we will implement a simliar application on top of TensorFlow or Spark, and benchmark our implementation against that one.